|Next||Previous||Feedback||Ron's Blog||Index||Tellout Home|

 "Then the angel took the censer, filled it with fire from the altar, and hurled it on the earth; and there came peals of thunder, rumblings, flashes of lightning and an earthquake.
 Then the seven angels who had the seven trumpets prepared to sound them."
 (Revelation 8.5,6)

 "The angel took the censer," filled it with coals from the altar and dashed it on the ground.
-Wikipedia for Altar (Bible) tells us that, "three separate piles of wood burned atop the altar.
-The largest of these was where all the portions of the sacrifices were burned; the second fire provided the coals for the Altar of Incense within the sanctuary, and the third was the "perpetual fire" which constantly burned on the altar."
-Nothing was placed on it, and no coals were taken from it.
+The Altar had, "three separate piles of wood on top of it.
+The largest of these was where all the portions of the sacrifices were burned, the second fire provided the coals for the Altar of Incense within the sanctuary, and the third was the "perpetual fire" which constantly burned on the altar."
+No sacrifice was placed on it, and no coals were taken from it.

-This is the prelude to the "peals of thunder, rumblings, flashes of lightning and an earthquake." which are the introduction to more terrors.
-The picture is similar to the vision of Ezekiel 10.2, in which a man in a linen cloth (the censor angel?) takes coals from between the cherubim and scatters them over the city.
-It is also like a vision of Isaiah 6.6 in which the prophets lips are touched with a live coal from the altar.
+This is the prelude to the "peals of thunder, rumblings, flashes of lightning and an earthquake" which are the introduction to more terrors.
+The picture is similar to the vision of Ezekiel 10.2, in which a man in a linen cloth, maybe the censor angel, takes coals from between the cherubim and scatters them over the city.
+It is also like a vision of Isaiah 6.6 in which the prophet's lips are touched with a live coal from the altar.

 The archangels' names are traditionally known according to Enoch and the Apocryphal Book of Tobit 12.15 as Uriel, Raphael, Raguel, Michael, Saraqael, Gabriel and Remiel.
-The fact that they were called "the angels of the presence" means that they enjoyed special honor in the presence of God.
+The fact that they were called "the angels of the presence" means that they enjoyed the special honor of being in the presence of God.
 In an oriental court, it was only the most favored courtiers who had the right at all times to be in the presence of the king.
-To be a courtier of the presence was a special honor.
-To be in the presence of the king meant special honor, even more it meant immediate readiness to be dispatched on service.
+To be a courtier was a special honor.
+To be in the presence of the king not only meant special honor but immediate readiness to be dispatched on service.